The official blog of the Lung Institute.

 Contact your cruise provider: Alert your cruise provider that you will be traveling with supplemental oxygen.
 That way they will brief you on their guidelines and procedures.

 Obtain a prescription and doctor’s release form: Most cruise lines will ask for release forms from your doctor approving you for travel.

 Bring ample amounts of oxygen: Do not risk cutting it close by bringing the bare minimum number of oxygen tanks required.
 Bring as many as you can in case of emergency.

 Keep your portable power supply chargers handy: Keep your AC and DC power supplies on you while traveling.
 That way there will be no fear of running out of power.

 Properly store oxygen tanks: Position the tanks in the upward position, and check for leaks before embarking on the trip.

 Research oxygen suppliers along your route: In case of emergency, keep the contact information of several portable oxygen suppliers handy.

 Traveling with Oxygen and COPD and Taking Care of You

 The idea of traveling with oxygen and COPD can seem daunting, but with proper planning, you’ll be fine.
 For those suffering from COPD, emphysema, pulmonary fibrosis and other chronic lung diseases, there are many conventional treatment options which may help for some, but do little for some.

-That is why people are turning to stem cell therapy as an alternative treatment option.
-With stem cell therapy, the patient’s own body is used to help with symptom management and improve quality of life.
-If you or a loved one have a chronic lung disease and is interested in learning more about stem cell therapy, please contact one of our patient coordinators at (800) 729-3065 to see if you qualify.
+That is why people are turning to cellular therapy as an alternative treatment option.
+With cellular therapy, the patient’s own body is used to help with symptom management and improve quality of life.
+If you or a loved one have a chronic lung disease and is interested in learning more about cellular therapy, please contact one of our patient coordinators at (800) 729-3065 to see if you qualify.